gpocali/docker-hw-timelapse-recorder/README.md

 # Hardware-Accelerated Docker Timelapse Recorder

-[cite_start]This project runs a highly optimized, single Docker container that automatically fetches a JPEG image from a specified URL every second and compiles 3600 of those frames (1 hour) into an H.265 MKV video timelapse[cite: 1, 2].
+This project runs a highly optimized, single Docker container that automatically fetches a JPEG image from a specified URL every second and compiles 3600 of those frames (1 hour) into an H.265 MKV video timelapse.

-[cite_start]Instead of writing thousands of images to your drive, this container holds the images in RAM using FFmpeg's `image2pipe` and utilizes Intel Quick Sync Video (QSV) hardware acceleration to offload the video encoding to your integrated GPU[cite: 7, 19, 20].
+Instead of writing thousands of images to your drive, this container holds the images in RAM using FFmpeg's `image2pipe` and utilizes Intel Quick Sync Video (QSV) hardware acceleration to offload the video encoding to your integrated GPU.

 ## Requirements
-* [cite_start]**Host OS**: Alpine Linux [cite: 24] [cite_start](The automated installer is built specifically for Alpine's OpenRC init system [cite: 53]).
+**Host OS**: Alpine Linux (The automated installer is built specifically for Alpine's OpenRC init system).
-* [cite_start]**Hardware**: An Intel CPU with integrated graphics (e.g., 12th gen Intel Core processor)[cite: 4].
+**Hardware**: An Intel CPU with integrated graphics (e.g., 12th gen Intel Core processor).

 ## Quick Installation

-[cite_start]You can install the dependencies, configure Docker, pull the prebuilt container from Docker Hub [cite: 121, 126][cite_start], and set up the background service by running a single command as root[cite: 68, 69]:
+You can install the dependencies, configure Docker, pull the prebuilt container from Docker Hub , and set up the background service by running a single command as root:

 ```bash
 wget -qO- [https://raw.githubusercontent.com/gpocali/docker-hw-timelapse-recorder/main/setup.sh](https://raw.githubusercontent.com/gpocali/docker-hw-timelapse-recorder/main/setup.sh) | sh -s -- --install